Operating principles of a Heat Pipe Loop

-Figure 1 is a schematic diagram illustrating the operating principles of one version of the Heat Pipe Loop design.
+Figure 1 (right) is a schematic diagram illustrating the operating principles of one version of the Heat Pipe Loop design.
 The evaporator is like a heat pipe evaporator, with a wick lining the inner wall.
 The liquid is evaporated off the wick surface by the heat input.
 The vapor flows through the vapor transport line toward the condenser.
 In the condenser, the vapor is condensed and the condensed liquid is slightly subcooled before exiting the condenser.
 The subcooled liquid flows through the liquid transport line toward the reservoir (or accumulator) adjacent to the evaporator.
-The liquid subcooling requirement is similar to the loop heat pipe operation in that the heat leak from the evaporator to the reservoir must be compensated by the subcooled liquid entering the reservoir to maintain a steady state operation.
+The liquid subcooling requirement is similar to the loop heat pipe operation in that the heat leak from the evaporator to the reservoir must be compensated by the subcooled liquid entering the reservoir to maintain a steady-state operation.
 The evaporator wick draws the liquid from the reservoir to complete the fluid circulation inside the heat pipe loop.

 Like in a loop heat pipe, the Heat Pipe Loop is made self-priming by carefully controlling the volumes of the reservoir, condenser and vapor and liquid lines so that liquid is always available to the evaporator wick.
 The reservoir volume and fluid charge are set so that there is always fluid in the reservoir even if the condenser and vapor and liquid lines are completely filled.

 How are Loop Heat Pipes (LHPs) different from Heat Pipe Loops (HPL)?